Will PKV Be Too Expensive When You Retire?

 - With BET (mid-range €300/month reduction)Fixed-euro retirement reduction for ~€100/month BET premium during working years.€270

-- Net of DRV-Zuschuss (§ 106 SGB VI)DRV pays half the average GKV rate (~7.3 %) on your statutory pension toward your PKV premium.
-Illustrative for a mid-range pension.~€170
+- Net of DRV-Zuschuss (§ 106 SGB VI)DRV pays half the combined GKV rate (~8.75 % in 2026) on your DRV pension toward your PKV-Krankenversicherung premium (the PV share is not subsidised), capped at half the actual KV premium.
+Illustrative for a €2,000/month DRV pension; the cap binds in this BET-reduced example.~€165

 Indicative directional picture for a comprehensive tariff with mid-range BET and DRV pension.
 Working-age premium and BET impact are illustrative; real figures depend on tariff, entry age, BET amount paid in, and DRV pension size.
 DRV-Zuschuss capped at half the actual PKV premium under § 106 SGB VI.
 Source: PKVBrain Knowledge Base 2026, KB §6.

-Reading the table top-to-bottom: the gap between an unmanaged retirement-era premium (~€570 in this example) and one with the full lever-stack (~€170) is what active management actually buys.
+Reading the table top-to-bottom: the gap between an unmanaged retirement-era premium (~€570 in this example) and one with the full lever-stack (~€165) is what active management actually buys.
 BET is the single biggest lever in that stack.

 What the Altersrückstellungen actually do (§ 12a VAG)